fxm90/GradientLoadingBar/readme.md

 The visibility of the view can be updated with the view modifier [`opacity()`](https://developer.apple.com/documentation/swiftui/view/opacity(_:)) or [`hidden()`](https://developer.apple.com/documentation/swiftui/view/hidden()).

-To animate the visibility changes you need to create a property with the `@State` property wrapper, and update the property from a [`withAnimation`](https://developer.apple.com/documentation/swiftui/withanimation(_:_:)) block, e.g.
+To animate the visibility changes you need to create a property with the `@State` property wrapper, and update the value from a [`withAnimation`](https://developer.apple.com/documentation/swiftui/withanimation(_:_:)) block, e.g.

 ```swift
 struct ExampleView: some View {